A Class of $(n, k, r, t)_i$ LRCs Via Parity Check Matrix: Construction of binary optimal LRC

+The importance of the above two constructions and this parity restricted class of $(n, k, r, t)_i$ LRCs are illustrated in the succeeding remarks.

-\begin{remark} The above two optimal parameters of $(n, k, r, t)$ IS-LRC can be constructed for any finite field $\F_q$, in that case, we just need to replace the $1$'s of $P_1$ and $P'_1$ by any nonzero element of $\F_q$. \end{remark}
+\begin{remark} The above two optimal $(n, k, r, t)_i$ LRC can be constructed for any finite field $\F_{p^m}$, in that case, we just need to replace the $1$'s of $A$ and $A'$ by any nonzero element of $\F_{p^m}$.
+The said technique is feasible only for this class of $(n, k, r, t)_i$ LRCs as it contains only one parity symbol in the repair set. \end{remark}

+\begin{remark} Beside these discussions, the said technique of constructing such matrices $A$ and $A'$ can be used to form the explicit incidence matrices of finite projective planes of order $p^m$ and $p^m+1$ respectively in an easier way. \end{remark}